yusuf-ad/yusuf-ad/README.md

 ## 🚀 About Me

-I'm a second-year Computer Science student with a keen interest in software development and artificial intelligence.
-As a self-taught full-stack and frontend developer, I am continuously expanding my knowledge and skills across various tech stacks, embracing the journey of learning and discovery in these dynamic fields.
+I am a second-year Computer Science student with a strong passion for software development and artificial intelligence.
+Currently, I'm focusing on enhancing my skills in React, Node.js, and Next.js, which I use to develop dynamic, user-friendly, and scalable web applications.

-- 🔭 I’m currently working on the Wild Oasis project from Jonas Schmedtmann's React course on Udemy.
+I prioritize writing clean, efficient code and delivering a great user experience.
+I enjoy solving problems and continuously learning from new challenges.

-- 🌱 I’m currently learning React and Node.js
+- 🌱 I’m currently learning Next.js
 - 🤔 I’m looking for help with Node.js and Frontend development.
 - 💬 Ask me about Prompt Engineering and React
-- ⚡ Fun fact: When faced with a problem, I'm all in, relentlessly pursuing every lead until I crack the code.
-It's the thrill of the chase and the joy of solving that drives me!

 ## 🛠 Skills

-Javascript, React, Node.js, Express.js, Tailwind, MongoDB
+Javascript, Typescript, React, Nextj.js, Node.js, Express.js, Tailwind

 ## 🤝 Support